wednesday-solutions/react-native-template/README.md

   <span>We’re always looking for people who value their work, so come and join us. <a href="https://www.wednesday.is/hiring">We are hiring!</a></span>
 </div>

-# React Native template

-This project is a [React Native](https://facebook.github.io/react-native/) template that can be used to kickstart a mobile application.

-The template provides **an architecture optimized for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
-It is extremely documented so that each piece of code that lands in your application can be understood and used.

 ## Architecture